 Analogue (dial) models are usually oven-proof – the temperature indicator slowly rises as the inside of the food heats up.

 From cooking the mother-in-law’s steak to a perfect medium-rare, to making sure the sausies aren’t burnt, manning the barbie is no easy feat.
-But you also don’t want to help contribute to New Zealand’s campylobacter statistics (in 2016, more than 7400 cases were reported, of which about half were attributed to food).
+But you also don’t want to help contribute to New Zealand’s campylobacter statistics.

 Some meats, such as steak and chops, are safe to eat rare.
 The bugs are usually restricted to the outside and searing destroys them.